 Greece’s capital has undergone an incredible rebirth, with chic hotels opening in just about every neighbourhood, from funky Psyrri to high-end Kolonaki.
-Whether you’re seeking to-die-for Acropolis views or accommodation designed with digital nomads in mind, discover the best Athens hotels to check into right now.
+Whether you’re seeking to-die-for Acropolis views or accommodation designed with digital nomads in mind, discover where to stay in Athens with a hotel for every traveller.

 Ergon Foods, an innovative Greek deli that promotes local producers, is a byword for culinary innovation in Greece.
 It’s no surprise that Ergon is heading up the city’s new craze for everything epicurean with Ergon House, Athens’ first foodie hotel.
 This culinary-themed, 38-room hotel in Plaka – the historical heart of Athens – has specially designated kitchen areas for hosting cookery workshops, along with its very own food market and specially curated minibar delicatessens in each of the airy modern rooms.
 Luckily, there’s also a well-equipped gym for working off those extra calories.

 It’s impossible to speak of the best hotels in Athens without mentioning neoclassical grande dame Hotel Grande Bretagne, where Hollywood stars rub shoulders with heads of state.
 One of the city’s most venerable – and visible – landmarks, this swish crash pad standing opposite pom-pom-slippered Houses of Parliament guards on Syntagma Square opened its doors back in 1874.
 Nowadays, the stained-glass ceilings, antiques and oil paintings provide the spectacular backdrop for a plush, modern hotel – where first-class facilities include a seventh-floor spa with herbal steam rooms, a serail mud chamber and a heated outdoor pool.